 - Be creative! 🙂

-A sweet and smoky pineapple chipotle chili with 2 secret ingredients.
-Cocoa powder & Gochujang paste that gives it a full bodied more rounded and nuttier flavour!
+An easy sweet and smoky pineapple chipotle chili recipe with 2 secret ingredients (gochujang and cocoa powder) that gives it a full-bodied more rounded and nuttier flavor!

 - 1 lb ground pork

 - 1 can tomato paste (156ml – approximately 1/2 cup)

 - 1 1/2 teaspoon ground cumin

 - limes (juiced)